5 Reasons to Not Borrow From 401k

 You won’t believe what I’ve been hearing at work lately.
-Fellow employees are taking out loans against their 401k accounts and borrowing money!
+Fellow employees are borrowing from their 401k accounts.
+Why do people take out loans against their 401k accounts and borrowing from 401k accounts when instead they should be looking at doing a maximum 401k contribution?
 I don’t know if there are people out there giving advice to do this, but it’s probably one of the worst ideas I’ve ever heard of.
 In fact, I would peg it up there with not saving for retirement at all!

 After listening to a conversation about how this is a great strategy in this recession, I had to set the record straight and educate my friends at work.
 Someone has to do it right?
-Well, to sum up the multiple conversations I’ve had, here are five of the reasons why you should never tap into money from your 401k.
+Well, to sum up the multiple conversations I’ve had, here are five of the reasons why you should never borrow from 401k.

 If you do borrow, time is no longer your best friend